ipfs/specs/RFC/0001-lightweight-rfc-process.md

 - Convention over Byzantine process
   - Proposing a new RFC should have low cognitive overhead, allowing us to focus on specs
-  - Reuse existing Git developer accounts and reputation attached to them
+  - Reuse existing Github developer accounts and reputation attached to them
   - One should be able to create a valid RFC without reading a long explainer like this one.
-Looking at past RFCs, and then copying a template and opening a PR with their proposal should be more than enough.
+Looking at past RFCs, and then copying a template and opening a PR with the proposal should be more than enough.

 ### User benefit